DenisB7/communicate/README.md

-Basic version of chat only for one teacher and one student.
+Basic version of chat only for one teacher and one student (create student and teacher on admin page)

 But:
 1. It count unread messages